Multiparty equality in the local broadcast model: Introduction

 In this paper, we study the multiparty equality problem in the local broadcast model through the lens of network topology (or equivalently, graph classes).

 We first provide a couple of interesting applications of Theorem~\ref{thm:kvsimple}: an optimal protocol for trees, and an asymptotically optimal protocol for hypercubes.

 We then design a new protocol in 2-connected graphs, which outperforms Theorem~\ref{thm:kv} on a number of natural graph classes.
 Our protocol uses ideas introduced by Alon, Efremenko and Sudakov \cite{alon2017testing} in the point-to-point model, relying on classical constructions in extremal combinatorics.
+Recall that a \emph{vertex cover} in a graph $G$ is a subset of vertices intersecting every edge of $G$, and a \emph{total dominating set} in $G$ is a subset $X$ of vertices such that every vertex in $G$ has a neighbor in $X$.
 The efficiency of our protocol depends on the minimum size of a \emph{total vertex cover} in the graph $G$, denoted by $\tvc(G)$, where a total vertex cover is a subset of vertices which is both a vertex cover and a total dominating set.
 We prove the following result.

 \begin{theorem} For any 2-connected graph $G$, there is a protocol $\Pi_2$ for multiparty equality in the local broadcast model whose per-bit cost is at most $\tfrac12 \, \tvc(G)$, and in particular $\opt(G)\le \tfrac12\, \tvc(G)$. \end{theorem}